nassim255/nassim255/README.md

 ###

-<p align="left">My name is Nassim Nedjemeddine Kherfouchi, I'm a second year Microelectronics Engineering student with a passion for IC design  and I'm a Front-End Developer with a passion for learning and improving my skills all times , From Algerie.</p>
+<p align="left">I'm Nassim Nedjemeddine Kherfouchi, a Microelectronics Engineering student from Algeria and a passionate Front-End Developer.
+I have experience in HTML, CSS, JavaScript, and Bootstrap, with a strong focus on building responsive and user-friendly websites.
+I've completed seven front-end projects, demonstrating my ability to create modern, efficient, and visually appealing web applications.
+I'm always eager to learn and improve my skills, ready to take on new challenges in front-end development.</p>

 ###